mariolukas/FabScanPi-Server/docs/software.md

 **Scanner**

 This section defines global scanner related values.
 Origin is defined as the green horizontal line in the settings preview window.
 It is a also here a good idea to keep that value untouched.

 Process number defines how many processes should be used for calculating the scan data.
-Due the Raspberry Pi2 serves 4 cores it is a good idea to keep this value.
+Due the Raspberry Pi2 and Raspberry Pi3 serves 4 cores it is a good idea to keep this value.
 Increasing the proccess number does not mean inrceasing speed in all cases.
-Meshlab is not supported in the curren verision of fabscan pi.
+Meshlab is not supported in the current version of fabscan pi.
 So you can leave this value.

 ```
    "scanner": {